Depreciation Benefits for Commercial Solar Installations

 Calculation of the Depreciation Benefit

 If the owner of a PV system takes the federal investment tax credit (or grant), he must reduce the depreciable basis by one-half of the tax credit total.
-The federal tax credit (or grant) for photovoltaic installations is equal to 30% and one-half of that would be 15%.
+The federal tax credit (or grant) for solar installations is equal to 30% and one-half of that would be 15%.
 Therefore, you would be able to depreciate 85% of the total cost of the system in the first year if the system is placed into service by December 31, 2011.
 Given the time value of cash, system owners will see significant tax benefits by depreciating the entire system in the first year – the more a company can expense; the less they have to pay in taxes for that year.
 For more information, please consult a tax professional.